quocbao2128/UCook-v3-typescript/README.md

 # How to run:

+Method 1: Run with Expo Go app
+   `npm expo start`
-- Run with Expo Go app: `npm expo start`
+- Scan the QR code above with Expo Go (Android) or the Camera app (iOS).

-- Run with Android Studio (create an Android simulator device first): `npm run android`
+Method 2: Run with Android Studio (create an Android simulator device first) `npm run android`